 How to get the best cup of coffee?
 Depends on who you ask.
 Many coffee enthusiasts can at least agree on one thing: Freshly ground coffee beans bring out the flavors and aromas in a way that pre-ground coffee just can't match.
 Achieving this can be done with the help of a coffee grinder.

-Investing in a good coffee grinder is exactly that—an investment.
+Investing in an effective coffee grinder is exactly that—an investment.
 If you’re an avid coffee drinker who prides themselves in their collection of coffee gadgets, such as a French press, milk frother, espresso machine, and so on, then you’ll likely get plenty of use out of your coffee grinder.
 You will also need to decide if you want a burr grinder like the Baratza Encore, or a blade grinder like the KitchenAid Blade.
 Both won out as our top picks in the end, but are completely different in price and consistency.

 To help you determine what best suits your taste, here are the best coffee grinders currently on the market.

-What We Like: 40 grind settings, 8-ounce hopper capacity, easy to use
+What We Love: 40 grind settings, 8-ounce hopper capacity, easy to use

-What We Don't Like: Pricey, portafilter holder is not included
+What We Don't Love: Pricey, portafilter holder is not included

 The Baratza Encore Conical Burr Coffee Grinder is our top pick, and experts seem to agree.
 Award-winning and backed by coffee professionals, it’s an entry-level option, but users of all experience levels opt for this grinder.